 Place a large t-shirt on a sheet of paper.
+I wanted the sweater to be loose, so I used a t-shirt bigger than my usual size as template.
 To give you an idea I usually wear L woman size, this is an XL men t-shirt.
-Report the t-shirt shape on the paper.
+You can try the t-shirt to have an idea of how the sweater will fit.
+Once you have your t-shirt template, report the t-shirt shape on the paper.

 You need to adapt the sleeves width, measure 5 inches from the bottom sleeve edge.
 Trace a line to joint it with the extremity of the neckline.

-Remember that the measurement I give are to make a L size sweater, so you may have to adapt the dimensions if you wear smaller or larger sizes.
+Remember that the measurements I give are to make an L size sweater, so you may have to adapt the dimensions if you wear smaller or larger sizes.

 The high of my sweater (aka the measure between the neckline and the bottom) is 24 inches.
 You can choose to make the sweater longer or shorter.
 Just take the measure, starting from your shoulder to your belly / hips / thigh.
 Modify a little the bottom line, draw a slight curve instead of a straight line.